 3. Surf & Chill at Arugam Bay Beach

-Rent a board in town and explore the popular surf spots: Baby Point, Peanut Farm Beach, Main Point, or Elephant Point.
-High season in Arugam Bay runs from June until August.
+If you’re more advanced, you can also rent a board in town and explore the popular surf spots yourself: Baby Point, Peanut Farm Beach, Main Point, or Elephant Point.
+High season for surfing in Arugam Bay runs from June to August.

 Visiting in Low Season

-Do not skip Arugam because there are no waves.
+Don’t just skip Arugam because there are no waves.
 In February and March, you can do all these things to do in Arugam Bay except for surfing.
-Prices are about 5 times lower than in high season.
+What’s even better is that prices are about five times lower than in high season.

 4. Lagoon Safari

 Going on a 2-hour lagoon safari is one of the popular things to do in Arugam Bay.
-The beautiful untouched lagoons, Kottukal or Urani, hold many crocodiles, elephants that can be spotted, and other wildlife.
-We can recommend Azi Taxi to be your transport.
+The beautiful, untouched lagoons, Pottuvil or Urani, are home to many crocodiles, elephants that can be spotted, and other wildlife.
+We can recommend Azi Taxi as your transportation option to the lagoon start point, or you can book this tour, which includes collection.

 5. Arugam Bay Guide (Be a Foodie)

-Arugam is full of small trendy places where foodies can enjoy local delicacies and fusion food.
-They offer everything from Sri Lankan dishes, fresh seafood, wood oven pizzas, and even Vegan food or smoothie bowls.
+Arugam is full of small, trendy places where foodies can enjoy local delicacies and fusion food.
+They offer a wide range of dishes, including Sri Lankan cuisine, fresh seafood, wood oven pizzas, and vegan options like smoothie bowls.
 Some of our favorites are:

 Tip: During the Friday prayers most of the restaurants close for a few hours.